ImTheSquid/ImTheSquid/README.md

 Find me on Discord @ImTheSquid#8897 or Twitter @ImTheSquid11

 ## 🛠 BD Plugins Update
 With the release of BetterDiscord 1.8.0, I'm now working on updating my plugins to be compatible with Discord's new system.
-My official plugin has been updated; I will work on unofficial plugins as soon as I have the time.
+StickerSnatcher and SplitLargeFiles have been updated; I will work on other plugins as soon as I have the time.

 ## 💬 AllujaMessages
 Due to a [SwiftUI bug](https://developer.apple.com/forums/thread/712510), the `onMessagesChange` `proxy` argument can't be used to scroll to bottom on iOS 16 without a crash.
 Other versions of iOS work fine, and once this bug is resolved iOS 16 should work fine too.